icon-call

 For example, the CAC formula for a specific marketing channel will look like this:

-Advertising expenses per channel / the number of customers acquired
+Advertising expenses per channel / the number of customers acquired.

 How is customer acquisition cost changing over time?